Skip to main content

 SQL - executing an SQL server command

 For this type of interaction, a connection string and the SQL command(s) to be executed are specified.
 Parameters can be passed both in the connection string and in the SQL command.
 To access the parameter, the special character $ and the parameter number are used (starting from 1).
+If the SQL command expression ends with .sql, it is treated as a path to a classpath resource whose contents are used as the actual command.

 Parameters